One of England’s best – tributes paid to ‘wonderful person’ Graham Thorpe

 Indian great Anil Kumble said: “Sad to hear about Graham Thorpe.
 He was a gritty and a fantastic batter who was always ready for a battle on the pitch.”

-Yuvraj Singh added: “Cricket has lost a true gem today with the passing of Graham Thorpe.
+Kumble’s compatriot Yuvraj Singh said: “Cricket has lost a true gem today with the passing of Graham Thorpe.
 Someone who was always jovial, happy go lucky and full of affection.
 My heartfelt condolences to his family.
 Rest in peace, Graham.”

-“Rest in Peace Thorpey.
+Sri Lankan Kumar Sangakkara said: “Rest in Peace Thorpey.
 Great man and legend.
 Thoughts with his family, loved ones and friends.
-Gone far too early,” Kumar Sangakkara said.
+Gone far too early.”